 - 1. Start Computer Setup. - Computers or tablets with keyboards: - 1.
 Turn off the computer. - 2.
 Press the power button, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - 1.
 Turn off the tablet. - 2.
-Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap f10 to enter Computer Setup. - Select Security, select Hard Drive Utilities, select DriveLock/Automatic DriveLock, and then press enter. - 3.
+Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap f10 to enter Computer Setup. - 2.
+Select Security, select Hard Drive Utilities, select DriveLock/Automatic DriveLock, and then press enter. - 3.
 Select the hard drive you want to manage, and then press enter. - 4.
 Select Disable DriveLock, and then press enter. - 5.
-Follow the on-screen instructions to disable DriveLock. - To save your changes and exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.
+Follow the on-screen instructions to disable DriveLock. - 6.
+To save your changes and exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes.